Shawn Ray: Personal life

 Ray married in 2003 and his daughter, Asia Monet was born on August 10, 2005.
 In 2008, Ray and his wife, Kristie, welcomed their second daughter.

-In retirement, Ray has stayed involved with bodybuilding through "muscle camps," seminars, grand openings, and as a master of ceremonies for contests.
-Ray has promoted the New York Pro contest in New York City.
-He is a global ambassador for supplement company Mutant and editor-in-chief of Digital Muscle Media.
+In retirement, Ray has been continuously involved with bodybuilding through muscle camps, seminars, grand openings, and master of ceremonies for contests.
+Ray has also promoted the New York Pro contest in New York City.
+He is a global ambassador for supplement company Mutant, and is the editor-in-chief for Digital Muscle Media.